logancyang/fastai-course/lesson7.md

 1. Create ItemList from image folders
 2. Split into `train` and `valid`.

-Tip: for data augmentation, MNIST can't have much transformation, you can't flip it because it changes the meaning of the number, you can't zoom because it's low res.
-The only transform is to add random padding. *Do this transform on training set but not validation set.*
+*Tip: for data augmentation, MNIST can't have much transformation, you can't flip it because it changes the meaning of the number, you can't zoom because it's low res.
+The only transform is to add random padding. **Do this transform on training set but not validation set**.*

 If not using a pretrained model, don't pass in `stat` in `normalize()` for databunch, it grabs a subset of the data at random and figures out how to normalize.